choonchernlim/front-end-stack/README.md

 ## Introduction

-Project template for building single-page app using modern front-end stack.
+Project template for building epic single-page app using modern front-end stack.

 |Library                  |What and Why                                                                        |
 |-------------------------|------------------------------------------------------------------------------------|